home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

         """Handle user step."""
 ```

 Data entry flows depend on translations for showing the text in the steps.
 It depends on the parent of a data entry flow manager where this is stored.
-For config and option flows this is in `strings.json` under `config` and `option`, respectively.
+For config and option flows, this is in `strings.json` under `config` and `option`, respectively.

 For a more detailed explanation of `strings.json` see the [backend translation](/docs/internationalization/core) page.